TGALLOWAY1/HabitFlowAI/docs/reference/02_HABIT_ENTRY.md

   // Time
   timestampUtc: string        // exact event time, stored in UTC
-  dayKey: string              // YYYY-MM-DD, normalized to user timezone
+  dayKey: string              // YYYY-MM-DD, normalized to user timezone (ONLY persisted aggregation day)
+  // date: string              // NOT PERSISTED - accepted as legacy input only, normalized to dayKey

   // Value
   value?: number | null       // null or 1 for boolean habits; required for numeric